 Over the last few weeks, we’ve talked about the all-important roles that legal teams play in transforming privacy incident response from chaos into best practice.
 We’ve also explored how privacy and security teams can collaborate effectively to protect your organization’s brand, profit, customers, and more.
 In this post, we’ll explore an often overlooked piece of the incident response puzzle: involving the information technology (IT) team.

-Read on to understand IT’s role in addressing privacy incidents and how to incorporate your IT team into your integrated incident response program.
+Read on to understand IT’s role in addressing cybersecurity and privacy incidents and how to incorporate your IT team into your integrated incident response program.

-Why do the CIO and IT team need to be involved in privacy incident management?
+Why do the CIO and IT team need to be involved in incident management?

 It’s well known that the CIO’s role is evolving in the modern organization.
 What may be less understood is how much overlap exists between IT priorities and those of security and privacy professionals.
-Such overlap underscores why there are a number of reasons for involving CIOs and IT in privacy incident management:
+Such overlap underscores why there are a number of reasons for involving CIOs and IT in incident management and response:

 - Incident prevention.
 Whereas security and privacy teams care about data privacy and protection, the IT team cares about identifying any infrastructure and data vulnerabilities.
 CIOs are frequently responsible for the organization’s data and for devising best practices for incident prevention and remediation as part of their responsibilities for ensuring business continuity.